MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-tab-aad.md

 Add a button to your configuration or content page to enable the user to sign in when needed.
 This can be done in the tab [configuration](~/tabs/how-to/create-tab-pages/configuration-page.md) page or any [content](~/tabs/how-to/create-tab-pages/content-page.md) page.

-Azure AD, like most identity providers, doesn't allow its content to be placed in an `iframe`.
+Azure AD, similar to most identity providers, doesn't allow its content to be placed in an `iframe`.
 This means you need to add a page to host the identity provider that is displayed inside a pop-up window by Teams client.
 In the following example, the page is `/tab-auth/simple-start`.
 Use the `authentication.authenticate()` function of the TeamsJS library to launch this page when the button is selected.

 # [TeamsJS v2](#tab/teamsjs-v2)